Glossary of Wood Words

-False front: A non-structural face applied to a drawer assembly to provide the drawer's finished visible surface, shown right.
+False front: A non-structural face applied to a drawer assembly to provide the drawer's finished visible surface, shown below.
 A false front often is larger than the drawer-box front.
 Because it is separate from the drawer box, you can adjust the false front, upon assembly, to get the best fit in the drawer opening without repositioning the slides or other drawer hardware.

-Feather board: A device made up of a series of narrow fingers that hold a workpiece firmly in position against a machine's table surface or fence, shown right.
+Feather board: A device made up of a series of narrow fingers that hold a workpiece firmly in position against a machine's table surface or fence, shown below.
 A feather board helps increase accuracy and improves safety.
 You can make your own or purchase plastic versions.

 Forstner bit: A patented drill bit for sinking holes that does not penetrate all the way through the material.
 Used for holes requiring a flat bottom.

 Grain direction: The direction in which the dominating, elongated fibers or cells lie in the structure of wood.

 Green wood: Stock, usually in rough-cut lumber or log form, that has been cut but not dried, and retains a high moisture content.
 Woodturners often use green stock because of its workability.

 Groove: A square-cornered channel similar to a dado, but cut parallel to the wood grain.